kubernetes/enhancements/keps/sig-storage/20190120-execution-hook-design.md

 // the Snapshot Controller.
 type ExecutionHookSpec struct {
         // PodSelection defines how to select pods and containers to run
 	// the executionhook.
+If multiple pod/containers are selected, the action will exectued on them
+	// asynchronously.
+If execution ordering is required, caller has to implement the logic and create
+	// different hooks in order.
-This field is required.
+	// This field is required.
         PodSelection PodSelection

         // Name of the HookAction.
 This is required.
-        HookActionName string
+        ActionName string
 }

 // PodSelection contains two fields, PodContainerNamesList and PodContainerSelector,